 - Then: train from Grenoble to Mont Dauphin (3 hours via Gap): voyages-sncf.com/billet-train/horaires

-For 2 or more people travelling together, airport car hire is also a cost effective option – NB you must have winter tyres or snow chains.
-Driving times to Mont Dauphin from the various Airports are: Turin 2.30hrs, Grenoble 3hrs, Lyon 4hrs, Geneva 4.30hrs (via Frejus Tunnel).
+For 2 or more people travelling together, airport car hire is also a cost effective option – NB you must hire a car with winter tyres or snow chains – all routes cross high mountain passes in winter, where special equipment is compulsory.
+Driving times to Mont Dauphin from the various Airports are: Grenoble 3hrs, Lyon 4hrs, Geneva 4.30hrs (via Frejus Tunnel).

 Tech Level 3